cdp1337/nextcloud-social-login/README.md

 For OAuth you must create app for certain providers.
 Login button appear at login page if app id specified.
 Settings are in "Social login" section of settings page.

+## cdp1337 fork changes

+This fork contains some fixes for Mastodon authentication as well as identifier changes for incoming usernames.

+* Usernames are imported from Mastodon
+* Profile images are imported from Mastodon
+* Groups are imported from Roles in Mastodon
+* Fediverse URL is imported from Mastodon
+* Description/Bio is imported from Mastodon

+The identifier update changes the username from "Mastodon-123456789123" to the actual Mastodon username.
+This could cause security issues if you have multiple login sources supported, but works pretty well if you only have one.
+For example, my username on Mastodon is "cdp1337" and thus my username in NextCloud is also "cdp1337".

+Check [the Mastodon documentation](docs/sso/mastodon.md) for details on configuring a Mastodon login provider.

 ## Installation

 Login to your NextCloud installation as an administrator and under "Apps" click "Download and enable" next to the "Social Login" app.